pfsense/docs/source/wireless/use-an-existing-wireless-router-with-pfsense.rst

 ============================================

-An existing wireless router, such as a Linksys WRT54G, may be used with pfSense in the following way.
+An existing wireless router, such as a Linksys WRT54G, may be used with a pfSense® appliance in the following way.

 -  Give the Wireless Router a **LAN IP Address** in the **same subnet** as the pfSense interface it will be plugged into (Likely LAN, maybe